 The report goes on to explore environment contaminants, noting that:

 “…environmental toxicants are implicated in a number of reports that describe increased rates of neoplastic disease or infection in humans associated with immune-system changes.”3

 Such pollutants are detrimental to bones, too, creating an acidic environment and taxing the kidneys and liver.

 So while avoiding these and other toxins as much as you can makes sense…

 It Also Makes Sense To Be Proactive About Removing Toxins From Your Body

-In addition to avoidance, periodic removal of poisons is crucial, because as mentioned earlier, you simply can’t avoid them all.
+In addition to avoidance, periodic removal of toxins is crucial, because as mentioned earlier, you simply can’t avoid them all.

-With OsteoCleanse™: The 7 Day Bone Building Accelerator, it’s really simple to get rid of toxins (including osteoporosis drugs), and it doesn’t involve taking exotic supplements or cleansing agents.
+With the Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator, it’s really simple to get rid of toxins (including osteoporosis drugs), and it doesn’t involve taking exotic supplements or cleansing agents.
 In fact, all the ingredients can be found at your grocery store!

-Effective and easy-to-follow cleansing techniques are explained in a step-by-step manual that even includes shopping lists and lots of delicious recipes.
+Effective and easy-to-follow cleansing techniques are explained step-by-step and it also includes shopping lists and lots of delicious recipes.

-So now you can give your immune system a boost and build your bones faster with OsteoCleanse™: The 7 Day Bone Building Accelerator.
+Now you can give your immune system a boost and build your bones faster with the Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator.
 You’ll look younger and feel more energetic, too!